 The design must be functional, and functionality must be translated into visual aesthetics, without any reliance on gimmicks that have to be explained – Ferdinand Porsche

-If you’re looking to upgrade your current chicken coop kits or looking for your first chicken coop for your start-up flock, you are definitely on the right page.
+If you’re looking to upgrade your current chicken coop kit or looking for your first chicken coop for your start-up flock, you are definitely on the right page.
 There are many options to choose from, and in considering each one you need to weigh the price, features and benefits of the wooden chicken coops for sale before actually clicking the checkout button.
-Research is most of the battle, and we’re here to make the decision easier by doing a lot of the research for you.
+Research is most of the battle, fortunately, the best chicken coop kits for under $300 are mostly found online and we’re here to make the decision easier by doing a lot of the research for you.

 Within a budget of $300.00 you have choice of chicken houses for sale, you can buy a coop with a large enclosure in order to keep more birds or you can even put two smaller coops together and build a duplex.
 Whichever way you go, you need to bear in mind that the breed and number of birds you plan to keep are vital to your planning phase.

-In this article, we will be telling you why we think the Pawhut Wooden Coop is the best for 2-4 birds as a first-time or a starter chicken coop.
+In this article, we will be telling you why we think the Pawhut Wooden Coop is one of the best chicken coop kits for 2-4 birds as a first-time or a starter chicken coop.